simplethemes/lightfast-woocommerce/README.md

 ### Instructions

-If your starting fresh with Lightfast and WooCommerce, you can install this theme directly.
+If you're starting fresh with Lightfast and WooCommerce, you can install and activate this theme as normal.

-If you already have a customized Lightfast child theme instaled, you may not want to overwrite yours.
+If you already have a customized Lightfast child theme installed, you may not want to overwrite yours.
 In this case, take note of the files in this package and what they represent:

 * __functions.php__